 So, you’ve prepared yourself.
 Now, staying actively involved with your student’s hearing and studies you can make sure that they have the chance to succeed.
 Here are some questions you can use as a brief checklist:

 – Am I aware of the background noise in my classroom?
 What can be done to reduce or eliminate it?

 – Am I sensitive to the child’s seating placement in groups and their distance from speakers?

-– Do I monitor the child’s responses to sounds, and do I know how to replace batteries or an FM system?
+– Do I monitor the child’s responses to sounds, and do I know how to replace batteries and work their AudioLink or other assistive listening device?
 Do I know where to ask for help if it’s necessary?

 – Do I stay in regular contact with the child’s family, auditory professionals, or cochlear implant center?